SEASON 9 - LESSONS 1-18

 Key Topics: hard conversations, bad day, call out teammates, teamwork, servant leadership, communication, social awareness, bounce back, right time, go first, hard work, procrastination

-WEEK 9: OPPORTUNITY COST
+WEEK 9: BETTER CHOICES

 Pillar: Personal Code